Louis I of Hungary: Union with Poland and reforms (1370–1377)

 Casimir III of Poland died on 5 November 1370.
 Louis arrived after his uncle's funeral and ordered the erection of a splendid Gothic marble monument to the deceased king.
 He was crowned king of Poland in the Kraków Cathedral on 17 November.
 Casimir III had willed his patrimony – including the duchies of Sieradz, Łęczyca and Dobrzyń – to his grandson, Casimir IV, Duke of Pomerania.
 However, the Polish prelates and lords were opposed to the disintegration of Poland and Casimir III's testament was declared void.
 Louis visited Gniezno and made his Polish mother, Elizabeth, regent before returning to Hungary in December.
 His uncle's two surviving daughters (Anna and Jadwiga) accompanied him, and the Polish Crown Jewels were transferred to Buda, which raised discontent among Louis's new subjects.
 Louis's wife gave birth to a daughter, Catherine, in 1370, seventeen years after their marriage; a second daughter, Mary, was born in 1371.
 Thereafter Louis's made several attempts to safeguard his daughters' right to succeed him.

 During a war between Emperor Charles IV and Stephen II, Duke of Bavaria, Louis intervened on the duke's behalf and the Hungarian army invaded Moravia.
 After the duke and the emperor signed a peace treaty, Louis and the emperor agreed upon the betrothal of their children early the next year.
 The Ottomans annihilated the Serbian armies in the Battle of Marica on 26 September 1371.
 Lazar Hrebeljanović, one of the Serbian lords, swore loyalty to Louis.
 Pope Gregory XI urged Louis to resist the Ottomans but also pleaded with him to send reinforcements to Italy to fight against Bernabò Visconti.
 A war broke out between the Republic of Venice and Francesco I da Carrara, Lord of Padova, who was an ally of Louis, in the summer of 1372.
 Louis sent reinforcements to Italy to assist Francesco da Carrara.
 The Venetians defeated the Hungarian troops at Treviso and captured its commander, Nicholas Lackfi, forcing Louis I to sign a peace treaty on 23 September 1373.

 Louis and the representatives of the Polish nobility started negotiations of Louis's succession in Poland in the autumn of 1373.
-After a year of negotiations, he issued the so-called Privilege of Koszyce on 17 September 1374, reducing the tax that Polish noblemen paid to the king by about 84% and promising a remuneration to noblemen who participated in foreign military campaigns.
+After a year of negotiations, he issued the so-called Privilege of Koszyce on 17 September 1374, reducing the tax that Polish noblemen paid to the king by about 84% and promising remuneration to noblemen who participated in foreign military campaigns.
 In exchange, the Polish lords confirmed the right of Louis's daughters to inherit Poland.

-Louis invaded Wallachia in May 1375, because the new prince of Wallachia, Radu I, had formed an alliance with the Bulgarian ruler, Ivan Shishman, and the Ottoman Sultan Murad I. The Hungarian army routed the united forces of the Wallachians and their allies, and Louis occupied the Banate of Severin, but Radu I did not yield.
+Louis invaded Wallachia in May 1375 because the new prince of Wallachia, Radu I, had formed an alliance with the Bulgarian ruler, Ivan Shishman, and the Ottoman Sultan Murad I. The Hungarian army routed the united forces of the Wallachians and their allies, and Louis occupied the Banate of Severin, but Radu I did not yield.
 During the summer, Wallachian troops stormed into Transylvania and Ottomans pillaged the Banat.